corda/corda/docs/source/cordapp-build-systems.rst

 Cordformation plugin can also sign CorDapps JARs, when deploying set of nodes, see :doc:`generating-a-node`.

 If your build system post processes the Cordapp JAR, then the modified JAR content may be out-of-date or not complete with regards to a signature file.
-In this case you can sign the Cordapp as a separate step and (optionally) disable automatic signing by ``cordapp`` plugin.
+In this case you can sign the Cordapp as a separate step and disable the automatic signing by ``cordapp`` plugin.
 The ``cordapp`` plugin contains a standalone task ``signJar`` which reuses ``signing`` configuration.
 The task has two parameters ``inputJars`` to pass JAR files to be signed, and optional  ``postfix`` is added to the name of signed JARs (by default it's "-signed").